OpenNebula/addon-storpool/docs/advanced_configuration.md

     ...
 ]
 ```
-When there are more than one disk per VM it is possible to do fsfreese/fsthaw while the disks are snapshotted.
+It is possible to do fsfreeze/fsthaw while the VM disks are snapshotted.
 ```
 ONE_LOCATION=/var/lib/one
-echo "VMSNAPSHOT_FSFREEZE_MULTIDISKS=1" >> $ONE_LOCATION/remotes/addon-storpoolrc
+echo "VMSNAPSHOT_FSFREEZE=1" >> $ONE_LOCATION/remotes/addon-storpoolrc
 ```

 #### VM snapshot limits